DavideMurro/MomCambiTurni/README.md

     www = "www.";
   }

-  var url = http_https + www + "momcambiturni.it/"; // modify this line: address url of the application
+  var url = http_https + www + "momcambiturni.it/"; // edit this line: address url of the application
   ```

 - **config.php**